-- Not use the network in any way that would disrupt the use of the network by others. - Not use unauthorized technology resources in the classroom. - Not attempt to harm, modify, or destroy hardware nor interfere with system security. - Not attempt to add unauthorized hardware.
+- Each user must: - Not use the network in any way that would disrupt the use of the network by others. - Not use unauthorized technology resources in the classroom. - Not attempt to harm, modify, or destroy hardware nor interfere with system security. - Not attempt to add unauthorized hardware.